tchoi8/teachingasart2018/README.md

 - Week 8: Platforms
 - Week 9: Museum as a school
 - Week 10: Community as a school
-- Week 11:Final project proposal
+- Week 11: Final project proposal
 - Week 12: Final presentation #2

 Full semester course based on [a class of same title](https://github.com/tchoi8/teachingasart) offered in Spring 2017